 One summer, after a particularly hot day when the mousse seemed to melt into a puddle in the dessert bowl, I decided that her recipe needed tweaking to make it more robust.

-I created the Whipped Yogurt mousse by adding more jelly for a deeper flavor and body, fruit yogurt for tanginess, and fresh whipped cream to make it more lush and decadent.
+I created the Whipped Yogurt mousse using my mum’s original recipe and adding more jelly for a deeper flavor and firmer structure and fresh whipped cream to make it more lush and decadent.
 It is an easy and quick dessert that can be ready in less than an hour, as long as the evaporated milk has been chilled overnight.

 Whipped Yogurt Mousse with jelly and evaporated milk